Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/collect-fees.md

 This internal helper function sends any tokens, in the form of fees or position tokens, to the owner of an NFT.

-in `_sendToOwner` we pass the amounts of fees due, previously populated in the last function, as arguments to `safeTransfer` which transfers the fees to `owner`.
+In `_sendToOwner`, we pass the amount of fees due, previously populated in the last function, as arguments to `safeTransfer`, which transfers the fees to `owner`.

 ```solidity
     /// @notice Transfers funds to owner of NFT